Posted by GIRL'S GONE CHILD | Tuesday, June 06, 2006

 Years passed and nothing.
 I figured that making out with boys on the beach would at least warrant me some "growth," perhaps maybe a B cup or, shit, some kind of cup!
 I was the training-bra chick in the locker room who knew how to change the "secret way."
 No bra or lack of boobage exposed.

 By the time I started my period I was relieved.
 I was also what I thought to be a "pro" at this point.
 I had faked my womanhood for years now and had total confidence that I knew what I was doing and needed no help from anyone.
 Hell, I didn't even need to read the directions on the Tampax box.
 Psh.
 I so totally had it under control.

 I had heard from my friends that pads were disgusting and tampons felt like "nothing" and were so much better.
 I trusted my friends.
 They were cool.
 They knew shit like I did and that was why we were friends.
-We knew friggin everything.
-We were so totally smart.
+We knew everything.
+We were like adults but smarter.

 I went straight for the tampons and never looked back.
 Unfortunatley for me, the whole tampon thing was a little more uncomfortable than my associates had promised.
 I thought maybe it was a first-time thing and hobbled to soccer practice, excited to bitch and moan about having a period and "does anyone have any Midol?
 My cramps are so totally sucking right now, like, serious."